AgkTF/screenEntertainmentGuide/to-do.md

 ✅ User should expand both the poster and the backdrops.

-☐ Shadow of posters off-center
+☐ Shadow and size of posters off-center

 ☐ In Movie page, the shadow of poster